What Happened to the Federal Solar Tax Credit?

 Solar installer on a residential rooftop in North Carolina — federal solar tax credit guide

-The 30% federal solar tax credit — formally the residential clean energy credit under Section 25D of the tax code — is no longer available for new installations.
+The 30% federal solar tax credit (formally the residential clean energy credit under Section 25D) is no longer available for new installations.
 Systems installed from January 1, 2026 onward do not qualify.
 If you’re getting solar quotes now and a salesperson mentions the 30% credit, that’s inaccurate.

 Here’s what happened, what’s still claimable if you installed in 2025, and what NC homeowners can actually work with today.